pmelchior/scarlet2/docs/index.md

 optimization or sampling.
 As a result, we could never calculate errors for _scarlet1_ models.
 **_scarlet2_ uses only constraints that can be differentiated.** It supports any continuous optimization or sampling method, including error estimates.

+## Ideas, Questions or Problems?

+If you have any of those, head over to our [github repo](https://github.com/pmelchior/scarlet2/) and create an issue.